-With the inside promoting Russia’s colourful history, the outside of the building compliments the square by boasting its rouge colour with white and gold trimmings.
+With the inside promoting Russia’s colourful history, the outside of the building complements the square by boasting its rouge colour with white and gold trimmings.

 4. Kazan Cathedral

 If you do decide to venture inside the building it is a working church, not a museum and so tourists are reminded to respect the building and its practices.

-5. Lenin Mausoleum
+5. Lenin’s Mausoleum

 6. The Kremlin Wall

 Another thing to spot is the Kremlin wall which runs past the Red Square.

 This powerful wall with its many Kremlin Towers (all with their own unique names), was built to protect the Royal family, palaces and cathedrals.

 You can buy a ticket to tour inside the Kremlin via the ticket office in the Alexander Gardens on the day or in advance.